gnulnx/goperf/README.md

 # goperf

 ## Go based Load Tester
 This project is still in rabid development mode.
 It is definitly not production ready code.
-However, it does work and it is useful as is.  ;)
+However, it does work and you may find it useful as is.  ;)

 ### Build the package
 go build